 Ohio Osteopathic Association Awards

 The Ohio Osteopathic Association has established five awards to recognize individuals who have made a significant contribution to the osteopathic profession.
 View the award nomination procedures (PDF) here.
-This year's deadline to submit nominations is February 28, 2014.
+The deadline to submit nominations is March 1.

 Distinguished Service Award

 This award is the highest honor given to an osteopathic physician, who has shown outstanding accomplishments in personal, scientific, and professional affairs, especially in service to the osteopathic profession in Ohio.
 The nominee must be a long-standing member of his/her local academy, the OOA and the AOA.
 The nominee cannot be currently serving as an elected officer/trustee of the OOA.